 Unit Brief Description Government and Politics of the USA and comparative Politics Government and politics of the USA is divided into eight sections.
 Each has a particular focus but their interrelationships must be understood to appreciate the complexities of the system.
 Students will study each of the prescribed sections below.
-Government and Politics of the USA The Constitutional Framework of US Government The Legislative Branch of Government: Congress The Executive Branch of Government: President The Judicial Branch of Government The Election Process and Direct Democracy Political Parties Pressure Groups Civil Rights Comparative Politics Constitutional Arrangements The Executives The Judiciaries Electoral and Party Systems Pressure Groups Civil Rights Assessment: 2 hours written examination, 77 marks, 33.3% of A Level Political Ideas Students will study the following tonics: r ontical Ideas Students will study the following topics: Core Ideologies Liberalism Conservatism Socialism Other Ideologies Feminism Assessment: 2 hours written examination, 77 marks, 33.3% of A Level
+Government and Politics of the USA The Constitutional Framework of US Government The Legislative Branch of Government: Congress The Executive Branch of Government: President The Judicial Branch of Government The Election Process and Direct Democracy Political Parties Pressure Groups Civil Rights Comparative Politics Constitutional Arrangements The Executives The Judiciaries Electoral and Party Systems Pressure Groups Civil Rights Assessment: 2 hours written examination, 77 marks, 33.3% of A Level Political Ideas Students will study the following topics: Core Ideologies Liberalism Conservatism Socialism Other Ideologies Feminism Assessment: 2 hours written examination, 77 marks, 33.3% of A Level